 In this required semester-long course, students will work on practical assignments with their Capstone teams to learn about managing their capstone deliverables and how to become a high performing team.
 Topics may include: effective team processes, conflict resolution, and teaming as an executive.

-This semester-long course will delve into themes related to entrepreneurship.
+This bootcamp course will delve into themes related to entrepreneurship.
 Via the case discussion method, students gain exposure to a wide variety of scenarios and decisions faced by an entrepreneur interested in starting a scalable business.
 Topics will range from opportunity identification and market segmentation to sales strategy and entrepreneurial finance.
 Cases may include: “Documentum Inc.,” “Vermeer A,” and “Qualtrics: Bootstrapping Growth.”

 In this bootcamp course, students will gain exposure to a wide variety of product and marketing approaches, technologies, and business models.
 Students will be required to employ multidisciplinary analysis while dissecting case studies, in-class projects, and running “lean startup” methodology market tests of their own.
 Class discussions will focus on issues raised by examining companies and their product and marketing examples, including analysis, brainstorming, diagnosis, and recommendations.
 Projects include market tests, creating product personas, and constructing go-to-market plans.

-This semester long course is designed to introduce students to accounting and finance, including the concepts and techniques necessary to analyze and implement optimal investment decisions by firms.
+This bootcamp course is designed to introduce students to accounting and finance, including the concepts and techniques necessary to analyze and implement optimal investment decisions by firms.
 Topics include basic discounting techniques, and capital budgeting under certainty and uncertainty, asset pricing models.
 This course will combine the theoretical underpinnings of finance with some “real world” examples.
 Deliverables include problem sets and a final exam.

 In this bootcamp course, students will be required to employ technical abilities and multidisciplinary analysis while digesting and dissecting case studies, in-class projects, and guest speaker presentations.